 The resting place of many notable non-catholic residents of Rome such as port Percy Shelley, the Non-Catholic Cemetery of Rome is an interesting place to visit in Rome off the beaten path.
 You’ll find some of the nicest statues in Rome such as the Angel of Grief, pictured above.
 It’s also the site of a large cat sanctuary.
 From there, you can spot the nearby Pyramid of Caius Cestius.

 The cemetery is located in Via Caio Cestio 6, in the Testaccio neighborhood.
-It’s open on Saturdays from 9:00 am to 5:00 pm and on Sundays from 9:00 am to 1:00 pm.
-Visiting is free.
+It’s open daily from 9:00 am to 4:30 pm and on Sundays from 9:00 am to 12:30 pm.
+Visiting is free but you are kindly asked to leave a donation for the maintenance of the site.

 Pyramid of Caius Cestius